scpederzani/2020-MPI-RMarkdown-course-page/index.md

 You will need:

-**R**: Version 3.6 or higher, an up to date installtion is recommended.
+**R**: Version 3.6 or higher.
 You can use the installr package to update your R version without losing all your package installations.

 ---
-**RStudio**: You need at least version 1.2 or higher, an up to date RStudio is recommended.
+**RStudio**: You need at least version 1.2.
 This means you will automatically have a working installation of Pandoc, which is needed for RMarkdown to work.

 ---
 **R packages**: rmarkdown, knitr, tidyverse, redoc.
 These can mostly be installed via the package management in RStudio or using the `install.packages()` command (except for redoc!).
-After installing knitr, your RStudio gui should show a 'Knit' button at the top:
+After installing knitr, your RStudio GUI should show a 'Knit' button at the top:

 ![Location of Knit button in RStudio IDE](Knit_button.PNG)